The EU Digital Omnibus Act: What It Means for Your Analytics (and Whether GA4 Qualifies)

 The data you're already losing

-The consent exemption isn't just a regulatory convenience.
-It solves a real measurement problem.
-If your analytics tool requires consent, you're losing the majority of your data in European markets right now.
+The consent exemption isn't just a paperwork win.
+It fixes a real measurement problem.
+If your analytics tool requires consent, you're losing most of your data in European markets right now.

 The ICO saw a 90.8% drop.
-The UK's own Information Commissioner's Office measured traffic in Google Analytics at 119,417 users/day.
-After implementing their own best-practice cookie consent, that number fell to 10,967.
-A 90.8% drop.
-The actual visitors didn't decline.
-They just became invisible.
+The UK's own Information Commissioner's Office, the privacy regulator itself, had Google Analytics counting 119,417 users a day.
+Then they put up a best-practice cookie banner.
+The count fell to 10,967.
+That is a 90.8% drop.
+The visitors did not go anywhere.
+They just stopped showing up in the numbers.

 What consent-dependent analytics actually sees in EU markets